everythingmachine/priti/README.md

-# Has Priti Patel been sacked yet
+# Has Priti Patel been sacked yet?

 Find out here.